Deadline for grant applications is Wednesday May 1, 2019

 - Statement of Operations (Statement of Revenue and Expenses, Income Statement)–no older than end of February (current year)

-- Bank reconciliation including outstanding cheques at the same period ending as the Statement of Financial Position (Balance Sheet)
+- Bank reconciliation including outstanding cheques at the same period ending as the Year to Date Statement of Financial Position (Balance Sheet)

 Before You Apply

 - Get to know the grant purpose, policy and guidelines